TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A02s.md

 ## List of known-working GSIs (On Custom Vendor) :

-Almost any arm64 and secure GSIs can work on it!
-But, you can't run a64/arm32_binder64 GSIs on it.
+Almost any GSI can run on it.
+But some report shows that some Semi-GSIs (made by nippon) do not work!